badbrizzo/pokemini/readme_source.txt

     Modify OPENWIZ and HOST on "Makefile" to match your toolkit Do "make clean" and "make"

-  Dreamcast
-    DevKitDC is required
-    Go to "platform/dreamcast"
-    Do "make clean" and "make"

   Dingux
     Dingux toolkit is required
     Go to "platform/dingux"
     Modify DINGUX_TK and HOST on "Makefile" to match your toolkit Do "make clean" and "make"

-  Win32
-    Visual Studio 2005 or later is required
-    DirectX SDK is required*
-    Go to "platform/win32"
-    Double click "PokeMini.sln"
-    *Note:
-       June 2010 or later you will need to disable the DirectDraw driver, to disable use "NO_DIRECTDRAW" under "Preprocessor Definitions"

 > Compiling Tools Source-Code: